 A FRIENDLY NEIGHBOR

 Tony waited until the thief left his apartment.
-Then Tony broke into it.
+Then he broke into it.
 He ransacked the place and found most of Samantha’s stolen items.
 Then, with a broad red marker, he scrawled the following note on the thief’s bathroom mirror: “GET OUT YOU DEAD FUCKER”.

 Copyright 7/27/2021 by Theodore “Tod” Lundy, Architect